-The draft revised risk determinations for perchloroethylene (PCE), n-methylpyrrolidone (NMP), methylene chloride (MC) and trichlorethylene (TCE) were published in the Federal Register on June 30, July 1, July 5, and July 7, 2022, respectively.
-In each of these draft revisions, EPA has taken a "whole chemical approach" to risk determination instead of making risk determinations for these chemical substances under their individual conditions of use (COUs).
-L2,3,4 Each of these drafts also reflects the assumption that personal protective equipment (PPE) is not used in the workplace, and therefore, EPA does not consider PPE in these draft revised risk determinations.
+The draft revised risk determination for carbon tetrachloride (CT) was published in the Federal Register on August 29, 2022.
+In the draft revision, EPA has taken a "whole chemical approach" to risk determination instead of making risk determinations for CT under the individual conditions of use (COUs).1 The draft also reflects the assumption that personal protective equipment (PPE) is not used in the workplace, and therefore, EPA does not consider PPE in the draft revised risk determination.

-EPA has not adequately supported its decision to implement a whole chemical approach in these chemicals' risk determinations or its decision to not assume use of PPE for industrial and commercial uses.
-In applying these two policies, EPA is ignoring its own evaluation of available data and analysis of these TSCA chemicals under their conditions of use when it suits EPA's purposes.
+EPA has not adequately supported its decision to implement a whole chemical approach in the risk determination or its decision to not assume use of PPE for industrial and commercial uses.
+In applying these two policies, EPA is ignoring its own evaluation of available data and analysis of CT under its conditions of use when it suits EPA's purposes.
 Application of these policy decisions then, is arbitrary.
-ACC's comments express several key concerns with the approaches that EPA applied to each of these chemicals' draft revised risk determinations which need to be addressed by the Agency, including:
+ACC's comments express several key concerns with the approaches that EPA applied to the draft revised risk determination which need to be addressed by the Agency, including: